nikhilsath/crossbook/README.md

     - For foreign key fields: currently just displays the value in italic blue text (as a visual cue that it’s a reference) – but it’s not a link.
 This is a placeholder for future functionality.
     - All other fields: displayed as plain text.
     - In all non-edit cases (except booleans which have their own form), an edit ✏️ icon link is provided next to the value.
 Clicking this link reloads the page with the `?edit=<fieldname>` query parameter, thus switching that field into edit mode.
 - **Edit Log:** If the `record.edit_log` field is present and not empty, the template shows an **Edit History** section below the fields table.
-This is implemented with a `<details>` element that can be expanded to reveal the full log (each entry on a new line, preserved with whitespace via `<pre>`).
-This allows developers to see all past changes to the record’s fields.
+Each entry includes an **Undo** button which posts back to revert that particular change.
+The section is implemented with a `<details>` element containing a list of the past changes.
 - **Related Records (Right Panel):** On the right side, the template shows **Related Pages**:
   - It loops over the `related` dictionary (from `get_related_records`).
 Each entry corresponds to a related table, with a label (e.g., "Locations") and a list of related items.
   - For each related table section, it displays a heading (the label) and a **+ button**.
 The + button triggers the `openAddRelationModal(table, id, related_table)` JavaScript function (with the current record’s table and ID, and the target related table).